 Last year, Humans of Bournemouth put together a list of five people you should keep your eye on for their impressive photography.
-HQB Media takes the reins and gives you another five names to watch out for…
+HQB takes the reins and gives you another five names to watch out for…

 Bournemouth can be described as a photographer’s dream.
 A landscape and scenery worthy of capturing anyone’s imagination.
 Meanwhile, these five collective individuals have captured the towns idyllic and quaint setting in the most effective ways.
-We thought there’s no better way than to highlight some of the town’s picture perfectionists than putting this list together.
+We thought there’s no better way than to highlight some of the town’s photography perfectionists than putting this list together.

 Our first entry is a young, self-made professional.
 Daniel Wretham was encapsulated by the Dorset coastline and often found its picturesque sites the perfect release from a stressful day at work.
 After merely admiring the scenery that the county had to offer, he found himself fixated with capturing the beauty on offer.
 And the rest is history.